Minimum vertex degree thresholds for tiling complete 3-partite 3-graphs: Concluding Remarks

 Since our main idea of proving Lemma \ref{lem:alm_til} (see also \cite{HZ1}) is to analyze the bipartite link graph of any uncovered vertex on two existing copies of $K$ in the partial tiling, new ideas are needed to attack the general vertex degree tiling problem.
-On the other hand, this also means that it is possible to extend our result to tiling $r$-partite $r$-graphs under minimum $(r-2)$-degree, provided a corresponding absorbing lemma.
+On the other hand, this also suggests that it seems possible to generalize Lemma \ref{lem:alm_til} to the one of tiling $r$-partite $r$-graphs under minimum $(r-2)$-degree.

-Another direction to strengthen the result of this paper is to study the minimum vertex degree conditions for non-complete 3-partite 3-graphs.
-Note that an incomplete 3-partite 3-graph $F$ may have more than one 3-partite realizations.
-Let $K_{a,b,c}$ be the \emph{optimal 3-partite realization for $F$}, namely, that achieves the minimum of $\max\{1-(\frac{y+z}{x+y+z})^2, (\frac{x+y}{x+y+z})^2\}$ over all $K_{x,y,z}$ that contain $F$.
-Lemma \ref{lem:alm_til} and Constructions \ref{cons:s1} and \ref{cons:s2} show that the minimum vertex degree threshold for almost perfect $F$-tiling and the one for almost perfect $K_{a,b,c}$-tiling are asymptotically the same.
-However, the thresholds could be different for perfect tilings.
+Another direction to extend the result of this paper is to study the minimum vertex degree conditions for non-complete 3-partite 3-graphs.
+Clearly if $F$ is a spanning subgraph of $K_{a,b,c}$ then $t_1(n, F)\le t_1(n, K_{a,b,c})$.
+Note that there may be more than one choice of $K_{a,b,c}$ that contains $F$ as a spanning subgraph.
+One of the referees pointed out the following example, which shows that